PyramidTechnologies/escpos/paper_movement.rst

 Enable and Disable Auto Cut - ``$1C $7D $60`` |phx|
 ----------------------------------------------------

-    This command changes if the Phoenix printer will auto-cut a ticket or not.
+    This command changes if the printer will auto-cut a ticket or not.

     :Format:
              ``Hex      $1C $7D $60  n``